Norton’s Theorem in DC Circuit Analysis

 - Calculate /measure the Open Circuit Resistance.
 This is the Norton Resistance (RN).

 - Now, Redraw the circuit with measured short circuit Current (IN) in Step (2) as Current Source and measured open circuit resistance (RN) in step (4) as a parallel resistance and connect the load resistor which we had removed in Step (3).
 This is the Equivalent Norton Circuit of that Linear Electric Network or Complex circuit which had to be simplified and analyzed.
-You have done.
+You have done it.

 Solved Example by Norton’s Theorem: